lockss/lockss-rtd-portal/docs/plugin/crawl-validation/substance-patterns.rst

 Plugin Value Type
    :ref:`string-value`

+Plugin Value Type
-   The strings are ``printf`` format strings, accepting expressions made of plugin configuration parameter keys.
+   The strings are ``printf`` format strings that expand to regular expressions used to match against URL.
+The ``printf`` format strings accepting expressions made of plugin configuration parameter keys.

 Sample
    .. code-block:: xml